sy2u/course-archive/mp_pipeline/GUIDE.md

 How this configuration interacts with stalling and flushing is left as an exercise to the reader.

+### Reset Correctness

+Since we are considering these registers in the memory model as part of our pipeline registers, they should be reset in the same way.
+However, this is not entirely straightforward.
+The memory model’s register does not have a reset function;
+it will always take in the next value.
+How to deal with this is left as an exercise for the reader.

 ## Forwarding
 We recommend you refer to the lectures or the textbook (Computer Organization and Design the Hardware/Software Interface RISC-V edition by Patterson & Hennessy in section 4.7), where this topic is discussed in detail.